jwag/elevation_mapping_cupy/elevation_mapping_cupy/script/elevation_mapping_cupy/README.md

 * In update_map_with_kernel() the height drift compensation is only applied to the elevation layer and not to the upper bound layer.
 This should likely be applied to both.
 * Clean up indexing of points, e.g. see add_points_kernel() rx, ry, rz indexing
 * In python ros node the variance due to change in time is only updated with a fixed value of time_variance whenever the timer based callback is called.
 The rate is set by another parameter update_variance_fps.
 A better way of parameterizing this would be to set the rate at which you want to have the variance evolve and then set a timer for how often this update should be performed.
 Then at each call the amount of temporal variance to add could be calcualted based on a timestamp differential.
+* Deal with datatype on trimesh code
+* Rethink the use of center for transforming coordinates.
+May not be necessary if our transforms are already wrt map frame not world frame...

+Next Steps:
+* Clean up functions and add note about how intersections could be a problem for us if blade is rotated in place
+* Propose method to deal with this by splitting model into separate surfaces that we extrude seprately.
+* Does it matter if we solve this?
+If in generated mesh is still generating surfaces that are correct, but normals that are wrong do we care?
+Maybe still just be able to ray trace to it.
+Then maybe we can use the normal of that plane where it intersects to tell us which direction to move the soil?
+* I think it does matter because you still have surfaces that are thin that are the result of improper
+* If dealing with polygons could use plane mesh intersection and try to build a mesh mesh intersection out of it...
+* Or post process existing mesh using something like [this](https://github.com/mikedh/trimesh/issues/895)
+* Test out extruding a more complex blade

+* Figure out this whole transform issue where initial mesh is translated and rotated...
+* The side of the starting surface that a cell falling within the intersected volume is determines the side of the ending surface that the material should be moved to. if on the positive side of start surface and intersected then will end up on the positive side of the second surface (assuming normals are not flipped to show outward normal for display of mesh)

 ## Questions